Enjin Coin (ENJ) Price Tops $0.15 on Exchanges

 Enjin Coin Profile

-Enjin Coin launched on June 23rd, 2017.
-Enjin Coin’s total supply is 1,835,028,634 tokens and its circulating supply is 1,727,327,694 tokens.
+Enjin Coin’s launch date was June 23rd, 2017.
+Enjin Coin’s total supply is 1,835,224,306 tokens and its circulating supply is 1,727,532,103 tokens.
 Enjin Coin’s official website is enjin.io.
+Enjin Coin’s official message board is enjin.io/blog.
+Enjin Coin’s official Twitter account is @enjin and its Facebook page is accessible here.
 The Reddit community for Enjin Coin is https://reddit.com/r/enjincoin and the currency’s Github account can be viewed here.
-Enjin Coin’s official Twitter account is @enjin and its Facebook page is accessible here.
-The official message board for Enjin Coin is enjin.io/blog.

 Enjin Coin Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Enjin Coin directly using US dollars.
-Investors seeking to trade Enjin Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Enjin Coin directly using U.S. dollars.
+Investors seeking to trade Enjin Coin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Enjin Coin using one of the exchanges listed above.

 Receive News & Updates for Enjin Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Enjin Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.